 5. Avoid improper food combinations.

-This is a common undesirable habit during this season of snacks.
+This is a common undesirable habit during this season of snacking.
 Whether at a potluck, a party or baking at home, it is all too easy to begin to put these incompatible foods together as we graze along.
-Some crucial food combination “No, No’s” include eating fruit with ANYTHING else; mixing proteins with starches or grains; and mixing multiple proteins together.
+Some crucial food combination “No, No’s” include eating fruit with ANYTHING else, mixing proteins with starches or grains, and mixing multiple animal proteins together.

 6. Avoid iced beverages.